chirpley/docs/docs/source/wallet.rst

 Connecting External wallet
 ------------

-By connecting your own web3 wallet you'll be able to withdraw and deposit funds.
+By connecting your web3 wallet you'll be able to withdraw and deposit funds.
+At the moment we're only supporting the Binance Smart Chain.
-Just click on the "Connect Wallet" button and a pop-up shows with connection options.
+Just click on the "Connect Wallet" button and a pop-up shows with the connection options.

 .. figure:: _static/images/connect-wallet.png
   :width: 400
   :align: center
   :alt: Connect Wallet

-  Connect wallet
+  Connect your web3 wallet

 Withdraw